 The Principal, Parent Liaison or Board Chairman, as applicable, shall acknowledge receipt of the complaint within two (2) business days, indicating the anticipated amount of time to investigate the matter, which shall be no more than 14 school days.

-The Principal, Parent Liaison or Board Chair, as applicable, shall initiate or cause to be initiated an adequate, reliable and impartial investigation and grant a conference with the complainant unless the parties mutually agree that the matter can be handled adequately through email communication or by telephone.
+The Principal, Parent Liaison or Chairman of the Board, as applicable, shall initiate or cause to be initiated an adequate, reliable and impartial investigation and grant a conference with the complainant unless the parties mutually agree that the matter can be handled adequately through email communication or by telephone.

 The complainant shall be permitted to present any information, documents or witnesses that are relevant to the complaint, provided that such presentation is in compliance with applicable law.

 The person handling the complaint shall respond in writing to the complainant within 14 school days.
 The response shall outline the results of the investigation and any corrective or remedial action that will be taken as a result.
-If the complainant does not feel the resolution of the investigation is adequate, s/he may request to be heard by the Board of Directors at the next regularly scheduled meeting of the Board of Directors
+If the complainant does not feel the resolution of the investigation is adequate, the individual may request to be heard by the Board of Directors at the next regularly scheduled meeting.